amarkaswan/CarND-Advanced-Lane-Lines/README.md

 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-Now, I will describe the process followed for each of the above mentioned objective.
+Now, I will describe that the process followed for each of the above mentioned objective.

 The images for camera calibration are stored in the folder called `camera_cal`.
 The images in `test_images` are for testing your pipeline on single frames.
 If you want to extract more test images from the videos, you can simply use an image writing method like `cv2.imwrite()`, i.e., you can read the video in frame by frame as usual, and for frames you want to save for later you can write to an image file.